comprobo20/comprobo20/docs/assignments/warmup_project.md

 <img alt="A finite state diagram of a two behavior system." src="../website_graphics/fsc.png"/>
 </p>

 You may find that drawing a state transition diagram is helpful.
 Each state should indicate either a different behavior or a different stage with a single behavior.
 Each transition should be some condition that you can reliably detect in the environment.
-For instance, I might combine wall following with person tracking in the following way:
+For instance, we might combine wall following with person tracking in the following way:

 #### Visualization